rust-lang/rust-analyzer/README.md

 #### 2.2.
 Adding settings variables
 We will modify the "settings" section of the `.code-workspace` file.
 To be specific, we will add two entries in the "settings" section of the file.
-These are `rust-analyzer.server.path` and `rust-analyzer.check.command`.
+These are `rust-analyzer.server.path` and `rust-analyzer.checkOnSave`.

 - `rust-analyzer.server.path` should be set to the path of the verus-analyzer binary produced in step 1 above (e.g., the full path to `./dist/rust-analyzer-x86_64-apple-darwin`)
 - `rust-analyzer.checkOnSave` to disable `cargo check`.